Facial reconstruction

 Experimental Analysis of Cost-Effective Mobile Sensing Technologies for Activity Analytics in Elderly Care

-Newcombe, LS, Yang, P, Carter, C, Hanneghan, M and Qi, J Experimental Analysis of Cost-Effective Mobile Sensing Technologies for Activity Analytics in Elderly Care.
-In: IEEE Conference Proceedings .
+Newcombe, LS, Yang, P, Carter, C, Hanneghan, M and Qi, J (2019) Experimental Analysis of Cost-Effective Mobile Sensing Technologies for Activity Analytics in Elderly Care.
+In: 2018 IEEE 20th International Conference on High Performance Computing and Communications; IEEE 16th International Conference on Smart City; IEEE 4th International Conference on Data Science and Systems (HPCC/SmartCity/DSS) .
 (The 16th International Conference on Smart City, 28 June 2018 - 30 June 2018, Exeter, UK).
-(Accepted)

 Experimental Analysis of Cost-Effective Mobile Sensing Technologies for Activity Analytics in Elderly Care.pdf - Published Version